spiceai/docs/spiceaidocs/content/en/concepts/_index.md

 ### Dataspace

-A [dataspace]({{<ref "reference/pod#dataspace">}}) is a specification on how the Spice.ai runtime and AI engine loads, processes and interacts with data.
-A dataspace can contain multiple data connectors and data processors.
-The fields specified in a dataspace are used as inputs to the neural networks that Spice.ai trains.
+A [dataspace]({{<ref "reference/pod#dataspaces">}}) is a specification on how the Spice.ai runtime and AI engine loads, processes and interacts with data from a single source.
+A dataspace may contain a single data connector and data processor.
+There may be multiple dataspace definitions within a pod.
+The fields specified in the union of dataspaces are used as inputs to the neural networks that Spice.ai trains.

-A dataspace that doesn't contain a data connector/processor means that the observation data for this dataspace will be provided by calling the [observations API]({{<ref "api#observations">}}).
+A dataspace that doesn't contain a data connector/processor means that the observation data for this dataspace will be provided by calling [POST /pods/{pod}/observations]({{<ref api>}}).

 ### Data Connector